im1gr4nt/digit_inwords/README.md

 # Digit In Words
 Translate digits to words

-Works only up to 1000
+Still trying to figure it out

 ## Install